appnexus/anx-api/README.md

 Usage and parameters are the same as #get.
 Response body is parsed as json.

+### #getAllJson

+** Experimental Feature **

+Usage and parameters are the same as #getJson accept it pages through api calls.
+Response body is parsed as json.

 ### #post

 Issues a POST request with a payload